chrisullyott/udacity-fsnd-final/README.md

 ## 14. Additional security

 _Let's be sure to prevent public access to a few directories via htaccess.
-This can be done with file permissions or in the Apache configuration file for this site also, but starting an .htaccess file could be useful in the future.
+This can be done with file permissions or in the Apache configuration file for this site also, but starting an_ `.htaccess` _file could be useful in the future.
 Also, this helps keep rules for app-specific directories in one place._
 ```
 $ sudo nano /var/www/catalog/catalog/.htaccess

 RedirectMatch 404 /\.git
-RedirectMatch 404 /\oauth
 ```

 ## 15. Run!